yardsale8/tenure-portfolio/content/criterion2/workshops.md

 {{< figure src="/img/uscots19_core_block_1_and_3.png" title="**Figure 2.** The two blocks that I help create and present scored high in terms of overall quality, presentation, and the quality of the break-out activities.">}}

-I create and present two of the four blocks, collaborating with Dr. Chris Malone to the first block (The Intro Class) and Drs.
+I created and presented two of the four blocks, collaborating with Dr. Chris Malone on the first block (The Intro Class) and Drs.
 Hooks and Kerby on the third (Data Management).
-As shown in **Figure 2**, both of these sections score high in overall format, presentation, and the quality of break-out activities.
+As shown in **Figure 2**, both of these sections scored high in overall format, presentation, and the quality of break-out activities.

 Finally, I would like to highlight our success on two additional goals by focusing on some responses to the questions *What were the most valuable aspects of the workshop?* (**Most Valuable:** ) and *If you were to implement one thing from the workshop, what would that be?* (**Implement**).